 They will keep your users moving and motivated

-As mentioned above, a CTA is part of the customer journey and similar to a choose your own adventure book.
+As mentioned above, a CTA is part of the customer journey and is similar to a choose-your-own-adventure book.
 When a customer responds to a CTA it is called a conversion.
-This is great because it’s easy to track your conversions because most softwares allows you to see how many people have moved from one page to the next.
+This is great because it’s easy to track your conversions because most softwares allow you to see how many people have moved from one page to the next.
 This is a great way to track the customer journey and decide what actions customers take to get a sale.

 CTAs are easy to measure